tekumara/notes/atlantis.md

 In order to run parallel plans, each project must have it's own workspace.

 ## Troubleshooting

 Empty plan with no text - check that you have a valid version of terraform in atlantis.yaml

+Plans on push but commands are ignored - make sure the [webhooks](https://www.runatlantis.io/docs/configuring-webhooks.html) are receiving the correct events.